project-89/argOS/designDocsBackup/core/ecs-architecture.md

 ## System Implementation

-Systems in TinySim are pure functions that operate on sets of components.
+Systems in ArgOS are pure functions that operate on sets of components.
 This purity makes them predictable, testable, and easy to optimize.
 Here's how a typical system works:

 1. Query Phase: The system requests entities with specific component combinations.
 For example, a movement system might query for entities with both Position and Velocity components.